DaiKaiYan/An_Approach_to_Internal_Threats_Detection_Based_on_Sentiment_Analysis_and_Network_Analysis/README.md

 The following file introductions are in the order of the first character of the file name:<br>
 `94-week combination network`: The first 94 weeks in the combination network are selected.<br>
 `103-week combination network`: The first 94 weeks in the combination network are selected.<br>
-`Mapping of the centrality of feature vectors in the emotional network in the combined network`: Comparing the differences in the centrality ranking of feature vectors in the emotional network and the combined network.
+`Mapping of the centrality of feature vectors in the emotional network in the combined network`: Comparing the differences in the centrality ranking of feature vectors in the emotional network and the combined network.<br>
 `Anran email address after preprocessing`: After preprocessing, the path of the feasible Anran data mail.<br>
 `date_to_week`: Converting days into weeks is not in units of 7 days, but in this file for reference, because emails are not continuous by day.<br>
 `Based on the relationship before filtering the number of messages`: The number of messages based on the relationship is a filtering measure taken to avoid sparse matrices.<br>